mboekamp03/CSC_212_Gradebook/README.md

 ```
 The changes made will appear on the output file after the program is closed.

-4
+6
 ---------------------
-If you enter 4 when prompted for a choice, you will open a menu to choose a category.
-The menu opened is the same as above and you will be prompted for another choice.
+If you enter 6 when prompted for a choice, you will be prompted to select an category.
+This can be either uppercase or lowercase.

-Once again, You can enter 1 to view lab grades, 2 to view assignment grades, 3 to view project grades, and 4 to view exam grades.

-If you choose 1, the terminal will look like the following:
+The program will then prompt you to enter a deliverable name.
+These must be formatted like Lab1, Assignment1, Project1, and Final as this is how they appear in the .txt file.

+For labs, the deliverables are named Lab1, Lab2, Lab3, Lab4, Lab5, Lab6, Lab7, and Lab8

+For assignments, the deliverables are named Assignment1, Assignment2, Assignment3, and Assignment4

+For projects, the deliverables are named Project1 and Project2

+For the exam, the deliverable is named Final

+From here, the program will ouput the grade of that assignment

-An example of the output is below:
+An example of this using assignment and Assignment1 follows:
 ```
-1
-77.5
+Please input the name of the category! (example: lab/ assignment / project) assignment

+Input the Grade Name you would like to see.
+Assignment1 40
 ```